Try these Road Trip Tips for Families to make traveling with kids easier. Get ready for the best vacation with these easy tips.

 You need a big variety of activities.

-- Activity Books and Coloring Books.
-I purchased activity books for each child at the dollar store.
+• Activity Books and Coloring Books.
+I purchased activity books for each child at the dollar store with stickers.
 They have activities for kids of all ages.
+I also bought clip boards for each child, so it was easier for them to write.

-- Hand held video games or iPads.
+• Handheld video games or iPads.
 These are definitely handy for the car on long trips.

 This might seem weird but just like a school has scheduled classes, you should schedule out your driving time.
 For example, I basically told everyone when they were allowed to do what activity.